MWE as WSD: Solving Multiword Expression Identification with Word Sense Disambiguation: Related Work

 \subsection{Multiword Expression Identification}

-Precisely defining what constitutes a multiword expression has proven to be difficult \cite{maziarz-etal-2015-procedural}, but they can be broadly defined as groupings of words whose meaning is not entirely composed of the meanings of included words \citep{MWEPainInTheNeck, MWETextbook}.
-This includes idioms such as \textit{a taste of one's own medicine}, verb-particle constructions such as \textit{break up} or \textit{run down}, idiomatic compound nouns such as \textit{bus stop}, and potentially any other grouping of words with non-compositional semantics.
-In fact, a significant portion of noun MWEs are named entities, such that there is some overlap between MWE identification and NER \citep{savary-etal-2019-without}.
+Precisely defining what constitutes a MWE has proven to be difficult \cite{maziarz-etal-2015-procedural}, but they can be broadly defined as groupings of words whose meaning is not entirely composed of the meanings of included words \citep{MWEPainInTheNeck, MWETextbook}.
+This includes idioms such as \textit{a taste of one's own medicine}, verb-particle constructions such as \textit{break up} or \textit{run down}, compound nouns such as \textit{bus stop}, and any other grouping of words with non-compositional semantics.
+In fact, a significant portion of noun MWEs are named entities \citep{savary-etal-2019-without}.

 The task of MWE identification is locating these MWEs in a given body of text.
-The two main approaches to solving MWE identification have been rule-based systems \citep{foufi-etal-2017-parsing, pasquer-etal-2020-verbal} and neural token tagging systems \citep{rohanian-etal-2019-bridging, liu-etal-2021-lexical}.
-Rule-based systems remain competitive with neural models in this task, and many systems use MWE lexicons in order to identify multiword expressions in text, which \citet{savary-etal-2019-without} argue are critical to making progress in MWE identification.
-This applies to our system as well, which relies on a lexicon in order to be able to find candidate MWEs. \citet{kurfali-ostling-2020-disambiguation} and \citet{kanclerz-piasecki-2022-deep} are similar to our work in that they frame the task of MWE identification as a classification problem, although neither use gloss information.
+Common approaches to solving MWE identification include rule-based systems \citep{foufi-etal-2017-parsing, pasquer-etal-2020-verbal}, CRF-based systems \cite{liu-etal-2021-lexical}, and token tagging systems \citep{rohanian-etal-2019-bridging}.
+Rule-based systems remain competitive with neural models in this task, and many systems including ours use MWE lexicons in order to identify MWEs, which \citet{savary-etal-2019-without} argue are critical to making progress in MWE identification. \citet{kurfali-ostling-2020-disambiguation} and \citet{kanclerz-piasecki-2022-deep} are similar to our work in that they frame the task of MWE identification as a classification problem, although neither use gloss information.

-Among all the types of MWEs, verbal MWEs are particularly difficult to identify due to their surface variability - constituents can be conjugated or separated so that they become discontinuous \citep{pasquer-etal-2020-verbal}.
-Much work on verbal MWE identification, especially in languages other than English, has been done as part of recent iterations of the PARSEME shared task \citep{ramisch-etal-2018-edition} which focused on identifying verbal MWEs across a wide variety of languages.
+Among all the types of MWEs, verbal MWEs are particularly difficult to identify due to their surface variability --- constituents can be conjugated or separated so that they become discontinuous \citep{pasquer-etal-2020-verbal}.
+Much work on verbal MWE identification, especially in languages other than English, has been done as part of recent iterations of the PARSEME shared task \citep{ramisch-etal-2018-edition}.